 Possibly my favorite thing about Whipped Cream is that it is fantastically easy to whip up (pun semi-intended, part of me is cringing)!

-Chill your whisk and bowl.
+- Chill your whisk and bowl.
 (Just know that if you get all ready to whip and realize that you forgot this step, relax, it will whip up just fine as long as the bowl didn’t just come out of the dishwasher.)
 Alternatively you can mix this in a stand mixer.

 - Serve immediately or store in the refrigerator until needed.
-Whisk vigorously if the cream has fallen.
+Whisk if the cream has fallen.